mstidd2/vscode-ide-for-TM4C123/README.md

  - Version: 1.76.0
  - Source: Repos (snap)
      - `$ sudo apt-get install code`
- - Extensions
+ - Extensions (install these now)
     - Cortex-Debug (version 1.8.0)
     - C/C++ (version 1.14.4)
     - Python (version 2022.10.1)
-    - Others as neccessary or you see fit
+    - Others as neccessary or as you see fit

 ### GTKTerm
 - Purpose: Connecting/Reconnecting to UART serial interface